 Governors are responsible, with the school’s Strategic Leadership Team, for setting the direction and development of the school.
 They hold dearly the vision of what the school can be.
-The document below gives an overview of their responsibilities and shows the way that they structure these.
+The following documents provide further information on the structure and responsibilities of the governing body.

 It’s an immense privilege to lead such an amazing team and work in such an inspiring community.
 I have a love of learning, music, sport and architecture.
 It’s amazing what we are making together each day and I am certainly looking forward to the next part of the journey.

 I have lead schools previously, written a book about behaviour and been involved in many interesting projects including the Blackawton Bees which resulted in the world’s youngest published scientists.
 However, the making of Plymouth School of Creative Arts is head and shoulders above the rest.
 This is a project that will become increasingly recognised internationally.